nhsbsa/nhsbsa-digital-playbook/src/development/dev-tests-integration.md

 * Align the individual versioned changelog files with the pom version
 * Align the change-sets to the pom version with an incremental number
-* Use your BSA cipher/LAN ID as the author
+* Use your NHSBSA cipher/LAN ID as the author

 E.g. for db.changelog-1.0.xml